Eklakhi Mausoleum (Malda)

 The Structure & It’s Dimensional Details

-Eklakhi Mausoleum is constructed with red bricks.
+They constructed Eklakhi Mausoleum with red bricks.
 The tomb is about 8 meters tall.
 It rests on a rectangular base with an approximate dimension of 25 meters and 23 meters.
 The brick walls are 13 feet thick.
 A large dome stands on squinches on all four corners.
 An evenly arched cornice holds the bisected hemispherical dome on square squinches.
 There are brilliant terracotta designs on the Mausoleum walls and pillars on each corner.

 The dimension of the mausoleum is 75 feet wide and 25 feet in height.
 The diameter of the dome measures 46 feet wide.
-The entrance is built at each side.
+They built the entrance at each side.
 Each entry owns a fine arch.
-The inner chamber has no entrance and windows and measures about 47 meters.
-A unique feature of the interior large room is its four alcoves formed at the corners.
-The alcoves are often used as compartments for readers of the Quran.
+The inner chamber has no entrance and windows and measures about 47 meters.The interior large room has a unique feature of four alcoves formed at the corners.
+People often use these alcoves as compartments for readers of the Quran.

 A Mark of Bengali Architecture